puppetlabs/puppet-specifications/language/func-api.md

 **NOTE** The API for this is still being designed.

-#### call_method(scope, *args)
+#### call_method(scope, *args, &block)

-A Function can implement `call(scope, *args)`, perform additional checks etc, and either relay to the super version, or rewrite the array with given arguments and call:
+A Function can implement `call(scope, *args, &block)`, perform additional checks etc, and either relay to the super version, or rewrite the array with given arguments and call:

-    self.class.dispatcher.dispatch(self, scope, args)
+    self.class.dispatcher.dispatch(self, scope, args, &block)

-It is not intended that the `Function` directly implements its function-logic in the `call` method.
+It is not intended that a `Function` directly implements its function-logic in the `call` method.

 #### initialize method